 Arranging the delivery of the initial BSIP around the short term recovery of the patronage lost due to COVID-19 and targeting further detailed work to identify those locations that are expected to assist patronage recovery in the short term, would contribute to reducing the risk of network destabilisation following the withdrawal of Government CBSSG in March 2022.

-3.3 There is a reputational risk associated with setting targets to recover patronage to pre-COVID levels, which were already in decline.
+There is a reputational risk in setting targets to recover patronage to pre-COVID levels.
 This can be mitigated by the need to monitor and report annually on BSIP progress.
 If after the first year we have surpassed our initial targets, there is scope to recast a more ambitious set of targets to ensure continuous improvement.

-3.4 Option 2
+3.3 Option 2